elloa/jis-2023/README.md

 ### Step 6: First-time Execution
 By following these steps, you have successfully downloaded the repository, prepared your system, and are ready to explore and execute the research code for coffee plant leaf disease detection in the context of digital agriculture.

+## Additional Information

+### License
+This repository is provided under the [License Name] license.
+Please refer to the LICENSE file for more details.

+### Contato
+For inquiries or additional information, please contact us via email: [lda.snf20@uea.edu.br] and [ebgcosta@uea.edu.br].

+### Acknowledgements
+The authors would like to express their gratitude for the financial support provided by the National Council for Scientific and Technological Development (CNPq) and the Research Support Foundation of the State of Amazonas (FAPEAM), respectively, through the PAIC programs for the years 2021/2022 and 2022/2023.
+They also acknowledge the material support received from the Laboratory of Intelligent Systems (LSI) at the Amazonas State University (UEA).

+We hope this repository proves valuable for your research endeavors.
+Thank you for utilizing our artifacts!

 ## Authors

 - [@laisdib](https://github.com/laisdib)